Without a map - An Irish Photo Adventure

 ______________________

-As we travel to Sligo we’ll take in a few stops before arriving for afternoon tea at one of the old estate houses on 1,000 acres of undulating countryside, dotted ancient woodland, and glittering lakes.
-We’ll eat finger sandwiches and raise a cuppa tea to a great adventure ahead.
+As we travel west toward County Sligo, we’ll make several scenic stops before arriving for afternoon tea at a historic estate set on more than 1,000 acres of rolling countryside, ancient woodland, and shimmering lakes.
+Over finger sandwiches and tea, we’ll toast the adventure ahead.

 ______________________